Dramatify’s Quick Start Guide

 If you have not yet added dates to your call sheet, and prefer to pre-produce your call sheets before publishing, you can add dated in a variety of ways.

-- You can click on the edit production day menu (in the grey field to the right of the production day number) in the overview and add a date to each production day.
+- You can click on the edit production day menu (in the grey field to the right of the production day number) in the Planning > Days overview and add a date to each production day.

 - You can click on Calendar in the orange toolbar and get a great calendar overview.
 Use the Add to Calendar at the top to assign dates to production days.
 Here you can also move production days by drag and drop on desktop, and click and edit on any device, including tablets and smartphones.

-- You cal also bulk-add dates as described below.
+- You cal also bulk-add dates as described in the next step.

 If your production will shoot in one sequence, one day after another, you can use the Re-number days function.
-Click in the edit menu in the toolbar and select Re-number days.
+On the Planning > Days page, click on the “Edit days & dates” button and select “Start from a specific day”.

 To announce to your team that you have published a call sheet, click on Messages at the top and then on the Add Message icon.